iobis/manual/access.md

 ![*Screenshot demonstrating where how to download a particular layer*](images/mapper-DL.png){width=60%}

 When you download data from the mapper, you will be given the option to include eMoF and/or DNA Derived Data extensions alongside the Event and Occurrence data.
 You must check the boxes of extensions you want to include in your download.
+Note that absence records are not included in downloads from the Mapper.

 ![*Screenshot showing the popup confirmation for which extensions you want to include in your download from the OBIS Mapper*](images/mapper-extensions.png){width=70%}